awesome-archive/lianjia-scrawler/README.md

 # lianjia-scrawler
-This repo provides a tool to scrawl house info at LianJia.com.
-The data will be stored in Mysql datatbase.
-It will be easy to export to CSV or other formates.
-You also can [sync Mysql to Elasticsearch](https://github.com/siddontang/go-mysql-elasticsearch).
++ This repo provides a tool to scrawl house info at LianJia.com and data would be stored in Mysql datatbase (Currently it also supports Sqlite and Postgres).
+It is easy to export to CSV or other formates.
++ You also can [sync Mysql to Elasticsearch](https://github.com/siddontang/go-mysql-elasticsearch).
 In this way, you can use [kibana](https://github.com/elastic/kibana) to analyse these data.

-This tool could collect cellname from each region at first, then you'd like to use these cellnames to learn about onsale, history price, sold and rent information.
++ This tool could collect community infomation from each region at first, then you'd like to use these communities to learn about onsale, history price, sold and rent information.
++ Please modify cookie info when this tool is blocked by lianjia due to ip traffic issue.

 ## Usage
 + Download source code and install package dependency.